2.0 Types of Cleaning

 2.9 End of Tenancy Clean

-Therefore tenants or landlords or managing agents can instruct these one-off intense cleans of the whole property, often on a tight time scale between lettings, and often needing reports on what was involved and any issues such a broken items spotted in order for the parties to agree who is responsible or these through the letting agreement.
+Therefore tenants or landlords or managing agents can instruct these one-off intense cleans of the whole property, often on a tight time scale between lettings, and often needing reports on what was involved and any issues such broken items spotted in order for the parties to agree who is responsible for these through the letting agreement.
+Getting this right and not holding deposits back is key, with a few cleaning tips here.

 2.10 Event & Party Clean